memcachier/docs/heroku_articles/expressjs-memcache.md

 // ...
 ```

-### Cache expensive computations
+### Caching expensive computations

-There are two reasons why caching expensive computations is a good idea:
+There are two reasons why caching the results of expensive computations is a good idea:

-1. The computation takes a lot of time and getting it from the cache is faster.
+1. Pulling the results from the cache is much faster, resulting in a better user experience.
-2. The computation uses too many CPU cycles and slows down the rest of the app.
+2. Expensive computations use significant CPU resources, which can slow down the rest of your app.

-Our little prime number calculator does not really have an expensive computation
-as we limit the input to 10000.
-For the sake of this example however, let's assume
+Our prime number calculator doesn't really have any expensive computations, because we limit the input value to 10000.
+For the sake of the tutorial, however, let's assume
 that calulating the prime is an expensive computation we would like to cache.

 To achieve this, let's modify the `GET` route in `app.js` as follows:

 ```js